joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 component only declares one *JavaScript* `Object` method - `render`.

 Finally, in order to create an Om component we must first produce a factory from the component class.
-The function return by `om.next/factory` has the same signature as plain React component with the exception that the first argument is usually an immutable data structure.
+The function returned by `om.next/factory` has the same signature as pure React components with the exception that the first argument is usually an immutable data structure.